Ahhhhhh, the eternal travel question – what on earth should I pack for traveling and staying at Hostels?

-The zippers come with a secure lock, fitting a standard lock.
+The zippers come with a secure lock that fits a standard lock.
 Keep an eye on this when choosing a backpack!

-Okay, many of the 5 Star Hostels do, but in general hostel don’t offer that.
+Okay, many of the 5 Star Hostels do, but in general hostel don’t offer them.

 Thanks to the travel-sized toiletries you can avoid checking a bag on a flight that way, too!

 - Comb or brush

-- Feminine Products
+- Feminine products

-- Contact lens solution (if necessary)
+- Contact lens solution (if you need it)

 - Spare contact lenses

-9. A Power Adapter
+9. A power adapter

 Depending on where you’re traveling, you may need to change plugs.
-Don’t get stuck with all the stuff to charge up your electronics but no way to plug them in!
+Don’t get stuck with all the stuff to charge your electronics but no way to plug them in!

-IMPORTANT: Get a universal power adapter you can use in every single country in the world.
+Important: Get a universal power adapter you can use in every single country in the world.

 On that note – have you packed all your chargers?

-10. A Camera
+10. A (good!) camera

 We love to travel light and a heavy camera can be super annoying!

-We had a look at the Sony Alpha a6300.
-This mirror-less digital camera weights only 404 grams and is smaller.
+This mirrorless digital camera weights just 404 grams and is smaller.
 It’s wonderful and light to travel with.

-How do we know?
 It’s recommended by a friend, a professional photographer.

-11. USB Multi Charger
+11. USB multi charger

 Have a look if you can find a power strip with included USB ports – those are even more useful to charge your smartphone.

 Sure, this is something extra to pack.

-12. Packing Cubes
+12. Packing cubes (MUST!!!!)

 Seriously, GET THEM!!!

-It’s super easy to stick in your bag and it doesn’t weight a lot.
-Eco-friendly and Multi purposed!
-Use it to separate your clean and dirty clothes while you’re traveling.
+They’re super easy to stick in your bag and they don’t weight much.
+They’re eco-friendly and multi-purpose!
+Use them to separate your clean and dirty clothes while you’re traveling.